-2) with your first main solid food meal of the day, to boost protein content.
+- With your first solid meal of the day to boost protein content.

-4) after resistance training, ideally immediately after to 2 hours post-lift.
+- After resistance training, ideally immediately or up to 2 hours post-lift.

-5) as a late-evening snack to help you “cap off” your protein intake for the day.
+- Late-evening snack to “cap off” your protein intake for the day.

 Types of whey protein